VielLosero/Dirty-System-From-Scratch/README.md

 You can check the statisctics inside chroot on /pkg/metadata/dirty-0.0/ too.
 ...

-Some changes are comming ... stay up.
+This is a work in progress, sure some changes will be ... stay up.

 ## Thanks to:

-LFS BLFS MLFS GLFS For their job.
+LFS BLFS MLFS GLFS For their great job.

 The readers, if you have arrived here.